Security-Related Programs and Authorities

 USEUCOM and European Deterrence Initiative (EDI)

-The largest share of security-related appropriations is $46.5 billion for increased U.S. military activity in Europe and the European Deterrence Initiative, which supports the forward deployment of U.S. military forces and prepositioned stocks in Eastern Europe to deter aggression against NATO allies.
+The second largest share of security-related appropriations is $44.8 billion for increased U.S. military activity in Europe and EDI, which supports the forward deployment of U.S. military forces and prepositioned stocks in Eastern Europe to deter aggression against NATO allies.

-A relatively small portion of total security funding for the Ukraine response—$6.4 billion—in FMF enables the U.S. Government to backfill partner nations that have depleted their military stocks through donations to Ukraine.
+A relatively small portion of total security funding for the Ukraine response—$6.7 billion—in FMF enables the U.S. Government to backfill partner nations that have depleted their military stocks through donations to Ukraine.